orbcode/orbuculum/README.md

 Serial device its set by the Orbuculum command line.
 Segger devices can normally work faster, but no experimentation has yet been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
 JLink-Pro and JTrace devices appear to work up to 50MHz.
 YMMV.
+We haven't really found the limits of ORBTrace Mini yet.

 Configuring the Target
 ======================